dariakiseleva/mini-operating-system/README.md

 - [x] Copy script files into the backing store.
 Execute them from there.
 Get rid of repetition of files error.

 - [x] Start the new `myinit` function
-- [ ] Write function that loads a page into memory and updates pagetable of the PCB
+- [x] Write function that loads a page into memory and updates pagetable of the PCB
+- [ ] Fix the PCB queue issue, including the initialize function

 ## Maybe back to...?
 - [ ] Last part of `add_file_to_mem` in A2 where they clean the memory. bugs in for loop?
 Or not?
 I don't understand it.